dreamcatcher-tech/network/Inbox/2025-09-08 1253 agent strategies - detect junction point and consider alternates.md

 >[!danger] Depends:

-Each time there is a problem, the agent should consider multiple different paths
+Each time there is a problem, the agent should consider multiple different paths and evaluate each one.

+currently it picks a path and goes down it, but it should be trained for fork into many versions of itself and explore which outcomes have the best quality.